 Foam rolling is a fantastic tool for managing upper back pain, but it works best as part of a complete care routine.
 Think of it this way: rolling helps release the tension you have now, while other habits can help prevent it from coming back.
 Combining your rolling sessions with gentle movement, strengthening exercises, and other simple therapies creates a powerful strategy for long-term relief.
 By adding a few of these practices to your week, you can address the root causes of your discomfort, improve your mobility, and keep your back feeling its best.
 It’s all about building a well-rounded plan that supports your body from every angle.

-Simple Stretches for Your Upper Back
+Try These Simple Upper Back Stretches

 When your upper back feels tight and locked up, gentle movement is one of the best things you can do.
 Simple, targeted stretches can ease stiffness, improve your range of motion, and bring welcome relief to sore muscles.
 You don’t need to do anything complicated.
 Moves like the cat-cow stretch or a simple seated twist can help wake up your thoracic spine and release built-up tension from sitting or slouching.
 Try to incorporate a few minutes of stretching into your morning routine or take a short break during your workday to move.
 Your back will thank you for it.